alangrainger/epic-journal/README.md

 - `yarn run build`

 ### MacOS

+**NOTE: I haven't yet got unix-sqlcipher to compile properly on Mac.
+If you know how, let me know!**

 There is an unresolved issue with cross-sqlcipher and yarn, so the source files are set up for my Windows dev machine.